 With a Checkbook IRA or Solo 401(k), it is important to have the plan entity as the named insured.
 While you have administrative control over the IRA owned LLC or Solo 401(k) trust, you are not the insured party.
 Be sure your LLC or 401(k) trust is the named insured entity on your policy to guarantee full and proper coverage for your plan.

 We have seen many retail, homeowner-focused insurance agents try to provide policies where the client is the named insured and the IRA LLC or 401(k) trust is listed an as additional insured or loss-payee on the policy.
 This may not provide the full level of coverage required.

-Always carry as much liability protection as you can afford. $1,000,000 per occurrence is generally accepted as a minimum in the industry.
+Always carry as much liability protection as you can afford. $1,000,000 per occurrence is widely accepted as a minimum in the industry.
 As your portfolio grows, so does the amount of coverage you will want to carry.
-Generally speaking, there is a minimal premium charge to double liability protection.
-A separate umbrella policy for you play is a method to provide liability coverage beyond the standard $1,000,000 or $2,000,000 limits.
+There is a normally a minimal premium charge to double liability protection.
+A separate umbrella policy for your plan is a method to provide liability coverage beyond the standard $1,000,000 or $2,000,000 limits.